 Even though cortisone and cortisol are stress hormones that are natural to the body, they have historically been and continue to be administered in pharmacological doses rather than at physiological amounts natural to the body.
 The pharmacological levels at which cortisone and cortisol are administered give them a risk profile, not unlike that of the synthetic hormones.

-As previously mentioned, despite successful results, research on pregnenolone halted in the 1950’s when cortisone became available as an immediate cure-all.
+As previously mentioned, despite successful results, research on pregnenolone halted in the 1950s when cortisone became available as an immediate cure-all.
 Because pregnenolone, unlike cortisone, couldn’t be patented, pharmaceutical companies had no financial incentive to pursue the research.
-It is unfortunate that pharmaceutical companies are governed by a financial system and health care system that imposes the requirement that for a molecule to be profitable it must be patentable.
+Unfortunately, pharmaceutical companies are governed by an economic system and health care system that requires that for a molecule to be profitable, it must be patentable.
 If there were half as many studies done on pregnenolone as the patented drugs, pregnenolone’s therapeutic potential would be expected to be far-reaching.

 Where is pregnenolone found?

 Human studies show that there are much higher concentrations of pregnenolone in the nervous tissue than in the bloodstream.
 Animal studies indicate that pregnenolone is found in the brain in tenfold larger concentrations than the other stress-related hormones (including DHEA).

 Nutritional deficiencies associated Symptoms and Consequences of

 Low body temperature